caseywschmid/modules/modules/logs/logger/Readme.md

 - Set the log level to `FINE` (15).
 - Output logs to the console with color formatting.
 - Optionally output detailed logs to files (controlled with `keep_logs` option).
+- Detailed outputs are turned off by default.
+You can enable them by adding a `DETAILED_CONSOLE_OUTPUT` environment variable with a value of `True`.

 ## Console Output Formatting